Skip to Content

 How to Practice Deep Breathing Correctly

-It’s not complicated, but it might feel awkward and unnatural to practice deep breathing at first.
-There is actually a correct way to do it, to get the maximum benefits.
+It’s not complicated, but it might feel awkward and unnatural to practice deep breathing at first, especially for a child.
+There is actually a correct way to do it to get the maximum benefits:

 How do you teach kids to do deep breathing correctly?

-This can be a little tricky for kids, but it’s a great skill for them to know.
+This can be a little tricky for kids, but it’s a valuable skill to help them develop because it can help significantly with self-regulation.

-Kids will often breathe out really hard or go too fast, not engaging their diaphragm, etc.
+Kids will often breathe out really hard or go too fast, not correctly engaging their diaphragm.

 Of course, practice makes perfect.
 Practicing deep breathing exercises daily with your kids will help them become experts.